0dayInc/pwn/README.md

 ### **Intro** ###
 #### **What is PWN** ####
-PWN (Pronounced /pōn/ or pone) is an open security automation framework that aims to stand on the shoulders of security giants, promoting trust and innovation.
-Previously known as [CSI](https://github.com/0dayinc/csi), this framework allows you to build your own custom automation drivers freely and easily using pre-built modules.
+PWN (Pronounced /pōn/ or pone), formerly known as [CSI](https://github.com/0dayinc/csi) is an open security automation framework that aims to stand on the shoulders of security giants, promoting trust and innovation.
+Build your own custom automation drivers freely and easily using pre-built modules.
 If a picture is worth a thousand words, then a video must be worth at least a million...let's begin by planting a million seeds in your mind:

 #### **Creating an OWASP ZAP Scanning Driver Leveraging the pwn Prototyper** ####
 [![Continuous Security Integration: Basics of Building Your Own Security Automation ](https://i.ytimg.com/vi/MLSqd5F-Bjw/0.jpg)](https://youtu.be/MLSqd5F-Bjw)